-Today, those explorations of "relational and care aesthetics" are being interrogated in theory and practice by Professor of Applied and Social Theatre at Manchester University, James Thompson whose research demonstrates that "the relations that emerge in many arts projects can be understood as forms of affective solidarity and mutual regard that, in turn, could be powerful counterweights to the exclusions and disregard in a careless society."
-Perhaps by way of response to the ingenuity gap, Thompson proposes our consideration of careful art and artful care, and in a time of pandemic, this bridging between the arts, aesthetics and care, has never felt so relevant.
+Today, those explorations of "relational and care aesthetics" are being interrogated in theory and practice by James Thompson, whose research demonstrates that "the relations that emerge in many arts projects can be understood as forms of affective solidarity and mutual regard that, in turn, could be powerful counterweights to the exclusions and disregard in a careless society".
+69 Perhaps by way of response to the ingenuity gap, Thompson proposes our consideration of careful art and artful care; in a time of pandemic, this bridging between the arts, aesthetics and care, has never felt so relevant.
 One participant in the 2019 Arts, Health and Social Change survey undertaken by Clare Devaney, reminds us again of people's feelings in all this.

 "Emotions and feelings are at the heart of what we do.
 Yes, you can ask if someone is managing their money, or their connection to their family or whatever, but surely we must ask whether the project they have participated in has changed how they feel.
-It is not objective but is the most 'real' thing we can capture, through the artwork and their testimony about it."
+It is not objective but is the most 'real' thing we can capture, through the artwork and their testimony about it".70

-ABOVE

-CREATIVE CARE KITS

-Volunteer assembling Creative Care Kits.

-Photo by Richard Tymon.